 Air transportation, all meals not listed above, room service, phone calls, etc.

-The Day 13 morning departure transfers from our hotel in Poreč to Trieste airport will be by coach at 9am (takes 2 hours).
-This transfer will also make a drop in Trieste city center after leaving the airport (takes 45 minutes).
-Transfers to Pula airport will be by taxi.
+The Day 13 morning departure transfers from our hotel in Rovinj to Trieste city center will be by coach at 9am (takes 2 hours).
+Very early morning transfers to Trieste airport and Pula airport will be by taxi.
+We recommend a night or two post tour in Trieste, one of Italy’s most beautiful cities.

 You are allowed one suitcase and one carry-on bag.
 If you exceed this limit there may not be space in the coach to transport your excess luggage and it will be at your own expense to have it transported throughout the tour.
 We suggest that you bring a daypack for carrying water, guide books, jacket, rain gear, etc.